-MPHC 8722 - MPH Internship is evaluated by the Internship Coordinator? using a Satisfactory/Unsatisfactory grading scale.
+MPHC 8722 - MPH Internship is evaluated using a Satisfactory/Unsatisfactory grading scale.
 The student must fulfill all the below criteria to receive a Satisfactory final grade.

-- Final Internship Report Compliant with the requirements detailed in this internship manual - Progress Reports Completion of at least 10 reports. - Time Logs Fulfilment of required hours with the Preceptor's approval. - Mid-term Evaluation Completion of the assessment with the Preceptor's approval. - Preceptor Evaluation of the Intern Achievement of 3 or higher on a 5-point performance rating scale in all areas and an average of 3.75 or higher on a 5-point scale. - Intern's Self-Evaluation and Organizational Assessment Completion of the self-assessment.
+- Final Internship Report A minimum score of 80 on a scale of 100, graded by the Internship Coordinator. - Progress Reports Completion of at least 10 reports. - Time Logs Fulfilment of required hours with the Preceptor's approval. - Mid-term Evaluation Completion of the assessment with the Preceptor's approval. - Preceptor Evaluation of the Intern Achievement of 3 or higher on a 5-point performance rating scale in all areas and an average of 3.75 or higher on a 5-point scale. - Intern's Self-Evaluation and Organizational Assessment Completion of the self-assessment.